Maxservais/Maxservais/README.md

 ### :man_technologist: About Me

 I'm a software developer with a passion for the Ethereum ecosystem.
-I created [ethereum-ecosystem.com](https://www.ethereum-ecosystem.com/), an unofficial Ecosystem Page for Ethereum and its Layer 2s.
-This comprehensive resource features over 900 dApps and tools across platforms like Optimism, Base, and Starknet.
+I created [ethereum-ecosystem.com](https://www.ethereum-ecosystem.com/), an unofficial Ecosystem Page for Ethereum and its Layer 2s that provides a wealth of info on +1000 dApps and tools across Optimism, Base, Starknet and more.

-Leveraging the success and expertise gained from this project, I'm now offering my services as a freelancer to build custom Ecosystem Pages for other blockchains: https://www.web3xplore.com/.
-These pages are designed with advanced functionalities, including filtering and search capabilities, making it incredibly easy for users to discover dApps.
-My goal is to not only simplify the discovery process but also to highlight the unique aspects of blockchains and their builders.
+If you would like me to build a custom Ecosystem Page for your blockchain, designed with advanced functionalities - including filtering and search capabilities, making it incredibly easy for users to discover dApps, check https://www.web3xplore.com/ and reach out!

 ### :mailbox: To reach out
 [![Linkedin Badge](https://img.shields.io/badge/-Maxime_Servais-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/maximeservais/)